-We will cover the cost of the following drugs and supplies that are prescribed by a doctor or dentist and are obtained from a pharmacist:
+After you pay the deductible, we will cover 80% of the cost of the following drugs and supplies that are prescribed by a doctor or dentist and are obtained from a pharmacist:

 - drugs that legally require a prescription, including oral contraceptives and non-oral contraceptive devices. - life-sustaining drugs that may not legally require a prescription. - injectable drugs and vitamins. - compounded preparations, provided that the principal active ingredient is an eligible expense and has a DIN. - diabetic supplies. - treatments for chronic weight management, ordered in writing by a doctor and approved under the Prior Authorization (PA) Drug Program. - colostomy supplies. - varicose vein injections. - B12 injections for the treatment of pernicious anemia. - non-oral contraceptive devices that do not require a prescription. - drugs for the treatment of infertility. - uracyst treatments.
-This does not include the cost of the health profession for administering the treatment. - vaccines, up to a maximum of \$300 per person per benefit year.
+This does not include the cost of the health profession for administering the treatment.

+• vaccines, up to a maximum of \$300 per person per benefit year.

-We will also cover the cost of products to help a person quit smoking that have a Drug Identification Number (DIN) and have been approved under Drug evaluation, or that have a Natural Product Number (NPN), up to a maximum of \$300 per person in a benefit year, provided that they are prescribed by a doctor or dentist and obtained from a pharmacist.
+After you pay the deductible, we will also cover 80% of the cost of products to help a person quit smoking that have a Drug Identification Number (DIN) and have been approved under Drug evaluation, or that have a Natural Product Number (NPN), up to a maximum of \$300 per person in a benefit year, provided that they are prescribed by a doctor or dentist and obtained from a pharmacist.